jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

     (v) corrective actions; and
     (vi) operator verification activities; and
-    (vii) document control and record keeping; and
+    (vii) document control and record keeping; and (ha) if subpart 1 of Part 3A applies, any matters relating to the tracing of food and recall of food that are required by any regulations made under section 133C and any notice under section 405; and
   (i) any validation information as appropriate; and (j) any other matters that may be specified in regulations or in notices under section 405.

-### 43 Regulations about food control plans
+### 43 Regulations and notices about food control plans
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations for all or any of the following purposes:
   (a) stating matters relating to the content and purpose of a food control plan for the food sectors referred to in section 21(3)﻿(a):
   (b) prescribing controls, restrictions, requirements, and prohibitions in relation to a food sector, including provisions about how a food sector must manage or deal with risks that arise from trading in food:
-  (c) prescribing verification requirements, including provisions that deal with the frequency, intensity, and cost of verification:
+  (c) requiring a food control plan to be differentiated from other information kept by the operator and prescribing how this must be done:
-  (d) prescribing requirements for the registration of food control plans and providing for the manner and form in which a person must register a food control plan:
+  (d) prescribing requirements for the registration of food control plans, including the manner and form in which the operator must provide the food control plan for registration:
   (e) prescribing conditions, or restrictions on conditions, that the registration authority may impose on the registration of a food control plan:
   (f) prescribing requirements for the validation and evaluation of food control plans:
   (g) providing for any other matters that may be necessary or desirable to give effect to or to administer the registration of food control plans: